-How does the body language of an alpha looks like?
+How does the body language of an alpha male look like?

 If you have that question in mind, this article is for you.

-This post will show you exactly how the dominant body language of an alpha male looks like.
+This post will show you exactly what the dominant body language of an alpha male looks like.

 - #1.
 Take Up Space

 - #4.
 Keep Your Gaze Up, Don’t Look Down

 - #8.
 Maintain Good Posture

 - #9.
 Walk With Purpose

 - #10.
 Nod Up